 I spent four years covering Idaho football as a reporter, but it doesn’t mean the perpetual losing didn’t wear on me as an alumnus of this school.
 Now, as a full-fledged fan, I’m acutely aware of the recent history and what winning this game would actually mean.

 I expected to cry.
 And when the time came, I couldn’t.
 I think know why.

 Frantically running around the field as Vandal fans poured onto it, I tried finding as many players as I could.
 I wanted to thank all of them personally.
-Thank them for committing to this university.
-Thank them for making me immensely proud to be a part of this Vandal community.
+Thank them for committing to this university, and thank them for making me immensely proud to be a part of this Vandal community.

-Maybe that played a part in our players choosing to calmly meander down toward the trophy presentation.
-They literally had about 30 minutes to reflect on the fact they already won before the clock hit triple zeroes.
+Maybe that played a part in our players mostly choosing to calmly meander down toward the trophy presentation.
+They literally had over half an hour to reflect on the fact they already won well before the clock hit triple zeroes.

 We led 61-28 with just over seven minutes remaining.
 It was over then.
-It was over before that, with just over 18 minutes left in the game and we held a 41-7 lead.
+Before that, reality started to set in with just over 18 minutes left when we held a 41-7 lead.

 Matt Linehan said it himself.
 “Nobody believed in us,” the Famous Idaho Potato Bowl MVP proclaimed to ESPN upon accepting his award.

 He was promptly interrupted when a few dozen of us corrected him.
 “WE DID!” we shouted.